Figurate numbers and sums of powers of integers: Proof of the ML conjecture

 We end this section with the following observation.
 It is a well-known, classical result that the number of surjections $T(m,n)$ from the set $A$ (having $m$ elements) onto the set $B$ (having $n$ elements, with $m \geq n$) is given by $n!
-S(m,n)$ (see, for instance, \cite{hilton}).
+S(m,n)$; see, e.g., \cite{hilton}.
 Since $c_{p,p-j} = j!
-S(p,j)$, this means, in particular, that the formula for $c_{p,p-j}$ in Equation \eqref{proof1} actually gives the number of surjections $T(p,j)$ from a $p$-element set to a $j$-element set for each $j =1,2,\ldots,p$.
+S(p,j)$, this means, in particular, that the formula for $c_{p,p-j}$ in \eqref{proof1a}-\eqref{proof1b} actually gives the number of surjections $T(p,j)$ from a $p$-element set to a $j$-element set for each $j =1,2,\ldots,p$.
 Moreover, from the recurrence relation $T(p,j) = j (T(p-1,j) + T(p-1,j-1))$, we immediately get the recursive formula

-which is, of course, the same as that in Equation \eqref{recur}.
+which is, of course, the same as that in \eqref{recur}.